abrambueno1992/Computer-Architecture-One/LS8-SPEC.md

 Prior to instruction fetch, the following steps occur:

-1. The IM register is bitwise AND-ed with the IS register and the results stored as `maskedInterrupts`.
+1. The IM (interrupt mask) register is bitwise AND-ed with the IS(interrupt status) register and the results stored as `maskedInterrupts`.
 2. Each bit of `maskedInterrupts` is checked, starting from 0 and going up to the 7th bit, one for each interrupt.